The Thoughts of Emerlist Davjack: Title and album cover

+The cover, photographed by Gered Mankowitz at a Soho studio, shows members of the band shirtless and wrapped in cellophane.
+According to Emerson, the back cover was to feature slides of the band superimposed over a woman's naked body, although his embarrassment over it caused a less controversial (though still distorted) band photo to be used.

+Release and reception

-The album was promoted by a sampler (featured on the Castle Communications 2000 box set "Here Come The Nice" (CMETD 055-1)) featuring a commentary by John Peel, which included the following comments:1967 was a strange year for pop music with groups experimenting with new sounds and bouncing on and off bandwagons with dizzying speed and agility.
+The album was released in March 1968 in mono and stereo editions, promoted by a sampler (featured on the Castle Communications 2000 box set "Here Come The Nice" (CMETD 055-1)) featuring a commentary by DJ John Peel, which included the following comments:1967 was a strange year for pop music with groups experimenting with new sounds and bouncing on and off bandwagons with dizzying speed and agility.
 They were calling themselves ridiculous names and regretting it shortly.
 The Nice came together in a void and will be here when the others are in pantomime in Wolverhampton.

-The cover, photographed by Gered Mankowitz, shows members of the band shirtless, wrapped in cellophane.